google/zetasql/docs/graph-operators.md

   <td><a href="#same_predicate"><code>SAME</code> predicate</a>
 </td>
   <td>
-    In a graph, determines if all graph elements in a list bind to the same node or edge.
+    In a graph, checks if all graph elements in a list bind to the same node or edge.
   </td>
 </tr>